OptimalBits/ground/Readme.md

 The resulting app will be placed in the *build* directory.

-For testing we us [Mocha](http://visionmedia.github.io/).
+For testing we use [Mocha](http://visionmedia.github.io/).
 If you don't have mocha installed:

     npm install -g mocha